kerbyfc/kdr/README.md

 ## Wait, you're not done!
 Do this:

-* Install iTerm Solarized Colors - YADR will install Solarized colorschemes into your iTerm.
+* Install iTerm Solarized Colors - KDR will install Solarized colorschemes into your iTerm.
 Go to Profiles => Colors => Load Presets to pick Solarized Dark.
 * [Remap caps-lock to escape with PCKeyboardHack](http://pqrs.org/macosx/keyremap4macbook/pckeyboardhack.html) - The escape key is the single most used key in vim.
 Old keyboards used to have Escape where Tab is today.
 Apple keyboards are the worst with their tiny Esc keys.
 But all this is fixed by remapping Caps to Escape.
 If you're hitting a small target in the corner, you are slowing yourself down considerably, and probably damaging your hands with repetitive strain injuries.
 * Remap your Alfred or Spotlight to `Ctrl-Cmd-Space`, so that you can use `Cmd-Space` to autocomplete in vim.
 This is much more friendly for your fingers than `Ctrl-n`.